Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-In Simulation Study II, we examine the impact of different recruitment patterns on the performance of discrete-time linear mixed models.
-The setting remains identical to Simulation Study I, except that data are generated under three recruitment patterns: uniform, cluster mixed, and cluster-period mixed.
-Results in Table \ref{tab:I_and_II} indicate that the recruitment pattern has minimal influence on the performance of linear mixed model estimators or their variance estimators.
-The empirical standard deviation of $\hat\delta$ increases slightly under the cluster-period mixed pattern relative to the uniform and cluster mixed patterns, reflecting the additional variation introduced by this recruitment specification.
-This difference does not affect the overall conclusions regarding bias or coverage.
-Given the minimal impact of recruitment patterns on estimator performance, subsequent simulations (Studies III-VI) use the cluster-period mixed pattern for data generation, as this specification most closely reflects the complex recruitment dynamics observed in real-world SW-CRTs.
+In Simulation Study II, we examine how the recruitment pattern in the true data-generating process affects the discrete-time working models.
+The setting matches Simulation Study I under Scenario~2, except that we now compare three recruitment patterns in the data-generating process: uniform, cluster mixed, and cluster-period mixed.
+Each of the three generated datasets is then fitted with discrete-time working models using the EXCH, NE, and DTD correlation structures.
+Table~\ref{tab:I_and_II} shows that the recruitment pattern in the data-generating process has minimal influence on the intervention effect estimator and its variance estimators.
+The empirical standard deviation of $\hat\delta$ increases slightly under the cluster-period mixed pattern relative to the uniform and cluster mixed patterns, reflecting the additional variability from allowing recruitment dynamics to differ across cluster-periods; this difference, however, does not alter the conclusions regarding bias or coverage.
+Given this minimal impact, subsequent simulations (Studies~III--VI) generate data under the cluster-period mixed pattern.